-- where there is no insulation.
+- Where there is no insulation.

-- spots with poorly installed insulation.
+- Spots with poorly installed insulation.

-- areas with thinly installed insulation.
+- Areas with thinly installed insulation.

-- exterior walls or floors over unheated spaces.
+- Exterior walls or floors over unheated spaces.

 Crawl Space Insulation

 In some cases, insulating the roof instead of the attic can be a smarter option in some homes.
-Insulating the roof is the best choice when you attic is full of stored items or your home’s HVAC equipment.
+Insulating the roof is the best choice when your attic is full of stored items or your HVAC equipment.
 Similarly to attic insulation, roof insulation keep your rooms at a comfortable temperature all year round.

-Wall & Floor Insulation
+Wall and Floor Insulation

 In Connecticut, like in most climates, insulation is needed on all sides of the house: under your flooring, in basement walls, and at the ceiling or roof.
 Wall and floor insulation is an effective way to maintain comfortable temperatures throughout your home.
 Wall and floor insulation are often forgotten but is an important insulation to install in your home.

 Uninsulated duct work is located in your attic, basement or crawlspace.
 Your ductwork will have the same temperature as those spaces.
 This means your ductwork has to heat up before heating your home, making it work twice as hard.
 Duct insulation will improve your comfort and energy performance.
-SolvIt also specializes in duct sealing, as duct sealing and insulation go hand-in-hand.

 In general, a well insulated home has a few main main benefits.